Repair or replace: how to extend the life of your appliances

 When you buy a household appliance, just how long should it last for and what can you do to extend its life?

-Over the past few months, many of our household appliances have been on the fritz.
+Many of our household appliances have been on the fritz recently.

 First, the washing machine packed in and then our 'frost-free' fridge freezer went on the blink when it filled up with frost.